samsonasik/ForceHttpsModule/README.md

 Introduction
 ------------

-ForceHttpsModule is a configurable module for force https in your [ZF Mvc](https://zendframework.github.io/tutorials/getting-started/overview/) and [ZF Expressive](https://zendframework.github.io/zend-expressive/) Application.
+ForceHttpsModule is a configurable module for force https in your [Laminas Mvc](https://docs.laminas.dev/tutorials/) and [Mezzio](https://docs.mezzio.dev/mezzio/) Application.

-> This is README for version ^2.0 which only support ZF3 and ZF Expressive version 3 with php ^7.1.
+> This is README for version ^3.0 which only support Laminas Mvc version 3 and Mezzio version 3 with php ^7.1.

+> For version ^2.0, you can read at [version 2 readme](https://github.com/samsonasik/ForceHttpsModule/tree/2.x.x) which only support ZF3 and ZF Expressive version 3 with php ^7.1.

 > For version 1, you can read at [version 1 readme](https://github.com/samsonasik/ForceHttpsModule/tree/1.x.x) which still support ZF2 and ZF Expressive version 1 and 2 with php ^5.6|^7.0 support.